tcheng96/CAIChallenge2018/database/readme.md

 * `sql` contains the sql-based database migration scripts.
 The convention is that they are versioned such that V1_5_name_of_the_script.sql would be Version 1.5.
 Flyway parses these filenames very strictly.

 ### Prerequisites
-You will need Flyway for this starter.
-Download it from https://flywaydb.org/.
+* You will need Flyway CLI: https://flywaydb.org/
+* You will need pgAdmin: https://www.pgadmin.org/download/

 ### Creating a database
 First, you need to create a database for your application.